 - 1. Students will have the opportunity to review missed exam items and view associated answer rationales following the examination after all students have tested. - 2.
 Once all Generic students have completed the exam, students may view the most recent exam and rationales with supervision in the nursing office up to 4:00 p.m. on the business day before the next exam.
-Once all Bridge students have completed the exam, students may view the most recent exam and rationales with supervision in the nursing office up to 6:00 p.m. on the day of the next exam.

-- 3. Student may not write notes about the exam or have phones out when reviewing the exam. - 4.
+Once all Bridge students have completed the exam, students may view the most recent exam and rationales with supervision in the nursing office up to 6:00 p.m. on the day of the next exam. - 3.
+Student may not write notes about the exam or have phones out when reviewing the exam. - 4.
 Students who question an item should complete a "Student Test Item Protest" form.
 Exam items will not be discussed until after the exam has been graded and grades are posted.
 The faculty will review the request.
 Reviewing exams in class is not done.
 Rationales for correct and incorrect responses are available to students on the review key.
-(See attached form for guidelines.)
-Points are awarded to students if they complete the form and the faculty determine the response is appropriate.
-Exam item protest will not be accepted after 48 hours of the results being posting.
+(See attached form for guidelines).
+Points are awarded to the student that completes the form and the faculty determine the response is appropriate.
+Exam item protest will not be accepted after 3 business days of the results being posting.
+If exam grades are posted prior to noon, this day will count as business day #1.
+If exam grades are posted after noon, business day #1 will begin the following day.